PioRomo/CS151-SimpleBankingApp/README.md

     * Users will be able to deposit an amount into a selected bank account.
 Amount is limited to $5000 per each deposit.
 5. UML diagram
     * Diagram showing representing the architecture of the project.
-    *

 Each issue will be worked on from a separate branch, and then pulled into the main branch once review is complete.

-**By Oct 31 midpoint:** GUI will be displayable and functional.
-Application will allow users to create and delete accounts.
+**By Oct 31 midpoint:** Application will allow users to create and delete accounts.

 **By project deadline:** Users should then be able to withdraw and deposit from a selected account.
 Entire app should be fully functional.
 UML should be complete.